 After the initial planning of the research project has occurred, an optional pre-prospectus meeting of the student with the prospectus committee may be held.
 At this meeting, the student provides the committee with information about the background and rationale for the proposed project, an initial statement of the questions or hypotheses to be investigated, and the essential elements of the proposed research procedures.
-No written document need be provided to the committee prior to the meeting; however, it is helpful for a statement of the problem and a general outline of the proposed procedures to be available to the committee members.
+No written document need be provided to the committee prior to the meeting; however, it is helpful for a statement of the proposed procedures to be available to the committee members.